-Does the City offer financial assistance to help customers pay impact and tap fees?
+Does the City offer financial assistance with impact and tap fees?

 For residents who are not able to immediately pay the water and sewer impact and tap fees, they can sign a promissory note with the City to cover both costs.
-This agreement, subject to City approval, provides a mechanics lien (including 6 percent interest) payable to the City within 5 years for these fees.
+This agreement, subject to City approval, provides a mechanics lien (including 6 percent interest)

+payable to the City within 5 years for these fees.
 For additional information, call 817-392-8250 or email zz_WtrDevelopment@FortWorthTexas.gov.